Windows Media Player Won’t Find Album Info- Step by Step Guide

 Method 2: Refresh Windows Media Player’s Database

-1. Open the Run dialog box by pressing Windows key +R simultaneously on the keyboard.
+1. Open the Run dialogue box by pressing the Windows key +R simultaneously on the keyboard. run box localappdata

-2. Enter %LOCALAPPDATA%MicrosoftMedia Player in the Open text box and click OK to open File Explorer.%LOCALAPPDATA%MicrosoftMedia Player
+2. Enter %LOCALAPPDATA%MicrosoftMedia Player in the Open text box and click OK to open File Explorer.local app data window media player

-3. By using the CTRL key, select all the files in the folder, but try to avoid selecting sub-folders.
+3. Select all the files in the folder using the CTRL key, but avoid selecting sub-folders.

 4. And then, press the delete to delete all the contents in the folders.